Manage devices using LWM2M

 Connect a device

-Connect a device to the ARTIK Cloud LWM2M server using the following information:
+Connect a device to the ARTIK cloud services LWM2M server using the following information:

 |Endpoint name||Device ID|

 After you connect a device to ARTIK cloud services over LWM2M, you must register it with ARTIK cloud services before you can manage its Device Properties.
 Below is the high-level registration flow:

 ARTIK cloud services require a secure connection.
 This is the first step that must happen.